 The first one was just a bit bigger than I was hoping for, and the straps were too long.
 The second one was supposed to be smaller, but that was only when it was packed up.
 It was still too big.

-I love this little bag for a couple of reasons, mainly because it’s small.
+I love this little bag for a couple of reasons, but mainly because it’s small.

 We have our kid-distractors down to a couple of well-loved items.

 This is what to pack in a kids carry-on:

 - Boogie Board Jot 4.5 – we absolutely LOVE these…and often carry an extra when we travel since they’re small and seem to easily misplace themselves.
 These are great for drawing, hangman, X’s and O’s, etc, and provide great entertainment while waiting for dinner at a restaurant.
 Just be cautious.
 Many of the new ones don’t come with a cover, and the screen gets wrecked quickly if it’s not protected.

 - Ety-Kids Earbuds – These are amazing!
 They are easy to pack.
 They are incredibly comfortable, and they have great sound control so little eardrums don’t get damaged.
 I also love the little carry-case so they won’t get lost!

 - Lego-kit.
 This is a home-made version with a cut-to-fit Lego baseplate stuck to the top of a tupperware container with a cell-phone sticky pad.
 This provides us hours of entertainment on any form of transportation.

 - Play pack.
 You can find them at Target, Michaels, Dollar store, etc. They have a little colouring book, some stickers and 4 crayons.
 They don’t last long, but the stickers are always a hit!